pR0Ps/website/pelican/content/blog/password-recorvery-from-cellpipe-7130.md

 with it while I look into sourcing a better modem to use my newfound credentials with.

-Longer-term, the plan is to transition to a dedicated modem that provides WAN access to a low-power computer running [pfSense][] for firewall and routing duties.
+Longer-term, the plan is to transition to a dedicated modem that provides WAN access to a low-power computer running [pfSense][] that handles firewall and routing duties.
 From there, an unmanaged switch (possibly injecting [PoE][]) can provide access for enough dumb wireless APs to bathe the house in WiFi, as well as wired hookups for the devices that don't move around too much or need the throughput.
 For now though, I'll settle for replacing the modem.

 [DHCP]: https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol
 [PPPoE]: https://en.wikipedia.org/wiki/Point-to-Point_Protocol_over_Ethernet